Where are Kirkwood Community College graduates today? Read about the educational paths and achievements of Kirkwood alumni.

 In 2008 Jan made a career move, joining Hy-Vee in their human resources department.

-In 2018, he was recognized by Kirkwood and the Alumni Leadership Council with the Distinguished Alumni Award.
+In 2022, John was recognized by Kirkwood and the Alumni Leadership Council with the Distinguished Alumni Award.

 John’s Grocery has been an Iowa City staple since Doug Alberhasky’s grandfather bought the business in 1948.
 Doug began working at the store full-time in 1987.
 He started managing it after his sophomore year at the University of Iowa, and went on to graduate from Kirkwood’s Food Store Management program in 1997.